nilotpalsarkar-289/ECE-Learning-Resources/README.md

 ## 🔧 What You'll Find:
-- Video tutorials and courses
+- Online lectures and tutorials
 - Reference books & Notes/Slides

 ## Contact:
 - Author: Nilotpal Sarkar (IIIT Kalyani)
+- Here's a modified version of your sentence:
-- All the above information and links are correct to the best of my knowledge, for any further issue or discrepancy reach out via [nilotpalsarkar289@gmail.com]
+- All the information and resources provided in this repository are accurate to the best of my knowledge.
+For any issues or inquiries, feel free to reach out [nilotpalsarkar289@gmail.com]

 ---